yoeo/guesslang/docs/typehints.rst

   store_z = Store()
   # ERROR: Need type annotation for "store_z"
   #
-  # ->there is no type information that the type checker can use to determine
+  # --> there is no type information that the type checker can use to determine
-  #   which type replaces the type variable "Item"
+  #     which variant is instantiated

-Generic types can be partially defined using type aliases:
+In addition to that, a generic type variant can be partially defined using a type alias.

+*Example:*

 .. code-block:: python
   :linenos: